+Potato Pancakes for St. Patrick’s Day.
 My Irish grandmother would make these all time, these or potato scones and we loved them.
 I have not had these since she had made them so long ago.
 I miss my wonderful grandmother as she lived with us and was like a second mother to me.
-So many fond memories and her lovingly making these is one of them.
+So many fond memories, one of them is of her making these Potato Pancakes.
 She never had a recipe and I asked her countless times and she said “oh it is just a pinch of this and a mouthful of that”.
 Never had anything written down it was all in the feel.
 I attempted these last St. Patrick’s Day and I failed miserably!!
 You have to have mashed potatoes that are cold and have sat over night being the key I believe.

 Happy St. Patrick’s Day!!
 Enjoy!!

 - Salt, pepper and powdered garlic to taste

 - Chives, optional